 Understanding other attempts helping solve problems in loyalty programs

 The first attempt to solve issues with loyalty programs include coalition loyalty programs (not based on blockchain) that let customers purchase from multiple partners and redeem these points from multiple redeem partners.
-Thus they widen network of merchants where customers can earn and redeem points.
+Thus they widen the network of merchants where customers can earn and redeem points.

 Most coalition loyalty programs can accept one earn or burn partner per product and so suffer from liquidity.

-Another attempt has been reward exchanges which basically are programs to help customers exchange reward points for points from another type of loyalty program.
+Another attempt has been reward exchanges which basically are programmed to help customers exchange reward points for points from another type of loyalty program.
 So airline points could be exchanged for grocery points if you are relocating to another city.
 These can help when the points are not yet expired.

 The problem with these could be the fact that customers would obviously get a lower value of rewards when exchanging with points in another program.

 Still another attempt has been loyalty consolidators that help consumers to manage multiple loyalty programs from a single portal or app but they do not support exchange or trading.

 Use cases of blockchain for or in loyalty programs

 Rakuten, which is Japanese largest retailer this year announced an Altcoin called Rakuten Coin which will be part of the points-based loyalty rewards system.
 It will be launched next year in Russia.
 The company has already moved the US$ 9 billion worth of existing Super Points into the blockchain to give a fillip to Rakuten Coin.